whoward/docs/markdown/reference/common_errors.md

 ##Unsupported OS/browser/version combo

-Check to make sure that the browser, browser-version, and platform settings you're using are in our
+Check to make sure that the browser, version, and platform settings you're using are in our
 [supported list of platforms](https://saucelabs.com/docs/platforms).